 If you have a kid with allergies, helping them enjoy summer takes a bit of work.
-Outdoor play means contact with plants in bloom as well as animals or substances that might trigger an allergic reaction.
+Outdoor play means plenty of contact with plants in bloom as well as animals and substances that might trigger an allergic reaction.
 Cue itchy eyes, scratchy throats and runny noses.

-Insisting they stay indoors will ruin their summer (and yours, because bored, whining kids are no fun for anyone) but it is possible to let them out in the sunshine and keep allergic reactions to a minimum.
+But insisting kids stay indoors will ruin their summer (and yours, because bored, whining kids are no fun for anyone).
+That said, it’s totally possible to let them out in the sunshine and keep allergic reactions to a minimum.

 It sounds obvious, but not all kids with allergies are the same.
 “Knowing your child’s allergic triggers is the most important step,” says Dr. Sujan Patel, allergist and immunologist at NYU Langone Medical Center.
 “If pollen is the problem, then when indoors, running the air conditioning rather than opening windows will be beneficial, and the same applies when in the car.”